 One thing that many homeowners dread to see in their Collinsville, IL homes are bed bugs.
-These blood sucking pests feed off of humans and animals alike.
-These insects have a flat brownish-red body.
+These blood-sucking pests feed off of humans and animals alike.
+These insects have flat brownish-red bodies.
 These insects cannot fly but they are quick.
 They love to hide under beds, behind bed frames, on walls, and anywhere else dark and comfortable for them to hide.
 These insects also reproduce in large numbers.
-It is important that the minute that you realize you have a bed bug infestation that you take the necessary steps to remove them.
+It is important that the minute that you realize you have a bed bug infestation you take the necessary steps to remove them.
 Here we will be talking more about bed bugs and how you should deal with them.

 Where do These Pests Hide?

 In order to get into your home, bed bugs will often find their way onto your clothes or your bedding.
 They might hide in your luggage or in your home in your furniture.
 These insects do not necessarily have nests like ants would, but they live in groups.
 Their most infamous hiding spot is in mattresses, bed frames, box springs, or behind headboards of beds.
 This gives them access to a meal every night.
 A bed bug will bite into the skin of a human and feed on blood for around three to ten minutes until they are full.
 These bites are painless for the most part, however, they can turn into itchy welts.
 If you have the feeling you have bed bugs lurking around in your home in Collinsville, IL home, you need to look for signs.
 Take a look for any dark stains on your sheets or on your pillowcases.
 Inspect your entire bed and backboard for fecal spots, skins, eggshells, or any dark or rusty spots.